 The recently revealed Vintage 1945 Tourbillon Three Golden Bridges, however, is a different story.

-Even the hand-crafted and hand-decorated bridges that support the spring barrel, the drive train, and the tourbillon cage, look perfect when emphasized by the satin-finished surface of the dial.
+Even the hand-crafted and hand-decorated bridges that support the spring barrel, the drive train, and the tourbillon cage look perfect when emphasized by the satin-finished surface of the dial.

-While looking deceptively simple, the combination of three bridges is one of the most important features here, both in terms of engineering and exterior design.
+While looking deceptively simple, the combination of the three bridges is one of the most important features here, both in terms of engineering and exterior design.

-Mechanism
+The In-House Mechanism

 Compared to the ‘normal’ version, the Cal.
 9600C variation features a rectangular baseplate and is better suited to power square-shaped watches.